A village website

 For ease of access, it might be worth trying Long Eaton station (close to Junction 25 on the M1) where many Derby to London trains stop.
 For the greatest flexibility of service, Loughborough is an option - most trains on both the Derby and Nottingham lines stop there - but the car park only takes 140 cars, so may be an issue on busy days.

-East Midlands Parkway station near Junction 24 of the M1, is potentially a better option for parking, but the timetable is not clever - it may boast two trains per hour, but these are very badly timed, with a 53-minute gap between trains if you are unlucky.
-The parking charge is currently (Sep 2018) £8 per day or £5.50 off-peak (from 0930).
+East Midlands Parkway station near Junction 24 of the M1, is potentially a better option for parking, but the timetable is not clever - it may boast two trains per hour, but these are very badly timed.

 Train travel to Leeds is easy, with a decent hourly service from Chesterfield - typically taking 1hr to 1hr30.
 Changing at Doncaster rather than Sheffield can result in a more comfortable journey.

-For travel to Newcastle and Edinburgh, it is often easiest to drive to Doncaster (when I last checked: £10.50 per day weekday parking; £5/day at weekends).
+For travel to Newcastle and Edinburgh, it is often easiest to drive to Doncaster.
 Newark is also a viable option - about 80 minutes' drive, but a secure car park (space may be tight on weekdays) and very fast trains from there to London or the North on the East Coast route.

-For Manchester, the line starts at Buxton (cheap parking if you buy a train ticket), but the service (mostly twice an hour, taking an hour) is very slow - you can usually overtake the train if you drive on to Disley (where the station is next to the A6).
+For Manchester, the line starts at Buxton (cheap parking if you buy a train ticket), but the service (typically hourly) is very slow - you can usually overtake the train if you drive on to Disley (where the station is next to the A6).
 A bit further still is Hazel Grove station, which has more trains, and free parking (which fills up early in the day on weekdays).
-There is also the advantage that the 192 bus runs from Piccadilly Gardens to Hazel Grove every 10 minutes until the small hours (0040 Mon-Wed night, 0140 Thur night and 0255 on Fri and Sat nights when I last checked), so if you miss the last train (which is around 2310) you can still get home.
+There is also the advantage that the 192 bus runs from Piccadilly Gardens to Hazel Grove every 15 minutes until the small hours (0035 Mon-Wed night, 0225 Thur night and 0335 on Fri and Sat nights when I last checked), so if you miss the last train (which is around 2310) you can still get home.
 A "Greater Manchester Wayfarer" ticket could be better value than ordinary tickets - ask at the station.
 For two people, check out "Duo" tickets.
 New Mills is another option (two stations on different lines, with New Mills Central having a slightly later last-train back from Manchester (dep 2324 last time I checked) - but I can't advise on parking options.

 For "cheap" (Advance) tickets to the North-West (and, I suspect, Scotland via the West Coast line), there are sometimes much better options from Disley (and other stations between there and Stockport) than there are from Buxton (and stations to Furness Vale) - allowing you still to travel on the same train from Buxton, but saving a lot by combining a Buxton-Disley ticket with a Disley-onwards ticket.